AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

    ![Copy the Extension statements to your clipboard](images/android/mobile-launch-install-copyExtensions.png)

-1. In Android Studio, paste these extension statements into the `DemoApplication` file just after the Core statements.
+1. In Android Studio, paste these extension statements into the `try` section.
 Note that `MobileCore.configureWithAppID` contains the identifier of the Launch development environment of your property.
 This is important, as you will need to update this value when we are ready to deploy the app to the production environment.

    ![Paste the Extension statements into your DemoApplication file](images/android/mobile-launch-install-pasteExtensions.png)